knum-mimuw/spacy-workshop/README.md

 by [Stanisław Giziński](https://github.com/Gizzio) and [Krzysztof Kowalczyk](https://github.com/kowaalczyk)
 from our [Machine Learning Club](https://www.facebook.com/KNUM.MIMUW/).

+We are also currently implementing full support for Polish language in spaCy, you can track our progress via [our GitHub organization](https://github.com/spacy-pl) and the see results on [our project website](http://spacypl.sigmoidal.io)

 ## Environment setup

 We will be using Anaconda distribution of Python to make installation of machine learning libraries easier.